microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/d365-devops-introduction.md

 ```PowerShell
 .\Tools\CoreTools\SolutionPackager.exe /action extract /zipfile {Path to file}\{solution filename}.zip /folder {Path to local repository}
 ```
-Once unpacked submit the output to .
-For this tutorial we are not going to worry about version control branching strategies but I tend to prefer [GitHub Flow](https://guides.github.com/introduction/flow/).
+Once unpacked submit the output to version control.

 ## Moving solutions between environments using a YAML script

-Now that we have an unpacked solution checked into version control we can work on automating deployment.
-As mentioned in the [Unpacking a solution](#unpacking-a-solution) section, I follow the  [GitHub Flow](https://guides.github.com/introduction/flow/) development workflow that assumes anything in the master branch is always deployable.
+Now that we have an unpacked solution and have checked it into version control we can work on automating deployment.
+I tend to follow the  [GitHub Flow](https://guides.github.com/introduction/flow/) development workflow that assumes anything in the master branch is always deployable.
 Given that we will build a simple YAML script that performs the following outlined below.
 For a full explanation of YAML schema for Azure Pipelines check out [aka.ms/yaml](http://aka.ms/yaml).

 ### Yaml script steps
  - [Create a new build pipeline](#create-a-new-build-pipeline)